scalameta/scalafmt/docs/configuration.md

 #### Imports: `groups`

-This rule will separate all import statements into groups.
-If sorting is enabled (i.e., not `none`), imports will also be sorted within each group.

-The `groups` parameter defines several sets of regular expressions; each set defines a single group, and the groups are output in the order they are configured (imports not matching any of the regexes will form their own group at the end).
-Regular expressions are applied to the entire parent domain of the import statement, up to and including the final dot.

 > Keep in mind that this functionality should be used very carefully if
 > hierarchical (relative) imports are allowed in your codebase.
 Groups
 > should only refer to typical top-level domains such as `java`, `org`,